SirToffski/My-Recipes/README.md

     The recipes in this repository were not authored by myself.
     Every recipe has a source link to the original article.
-    The sole purpose of the repository is to aggregate my favourite recipes on one place.
+    The sole purpose of the repository is to aggregate my favourite recipes in one place.

 ## Baba Ghanouj